And The Pied Piper.

 Recover better- enable rescue option (Server Config tab).

-Restore a website from a server backup- it is possible to export and import the website files & database backup and the relevant backup record from the ISPConfig database, to manual run all the configured backups use the command:
+Restore a website from a server backup- it is possible to export and import the website files & database backup and the relevant backup record from the ISPConfig database.

 Enhance the email policy- edit the directives in